Asana/SGTM/README.md

 ### Installation
 We recommend setting up a virtual environment to install and run your python environment.
 By doing so, you can eliminate the risk that SGTM's python dependencies and settings will be mixed up with any such dependencies and settings that you may be using in other projects.

-When first setting up your repository, we recommend using a virtual environment.
 Once you have that activated (see [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) below), you should install all required python dependencies using `pip3 install -r requirements.txt -r requirements-dev.txt`.

 ### Install Terraform
 You'll need to [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) to launch the infrastructure for SGTM.